HABS-BRAIN/ai-driller/articles/eeg-gcnn.md

 Thus, we can clearly see that at each layer, **nodes "exchange" information with their neighbors** and **update their feature representations** accordingly.

+The model makes predictions **for each individual window** of the EEG signal.
+(In the original paper, the task is to predict whether the EEG segment belongs to a healthy or a diseased subject.)

+To obtain **patient-level predictions**, a simple aggregation strategy can be applied:
+- For **classification**, majority voting across all windows.
+- For **regression**, averaging the predictions over all windows.

 ---